-- Access to illegal, harmful or inappropriate images or other content - Unauthorised access to / loss of / sharing of personal information - The risk of being subject to grooming by those with whom they make contact on the internet - The sharing / distribution of personal images without an individual's consent or knowledge - Inappropriate communication / contact with others, including strangers. - Cyber-bullying - Access to unsuitable video / internet games - An inability to evaluate the quality, accuracy and relevance of information on the internet - Plagiarism and copyright infringement
+- Access to illegal, harmful or inappropriate images or other content. - Unauthorised access to / loss of / sharing of personal information. - The risk of being subject to grooming by those with whom they make contact on the internet - The sharing / distribution of personal images without an individual's consent or knowledge. - Inappropriate communication / contact with others, including strangers. - · Cyber-bullying. - Access to unsuitable video / internet games.

-- Illegal downloading of music or video files - The potential for excessive use which may impact on the social and emotional development and learning of the young person - The risk of being subject to terrorist and extremist material.
+- An inability to evaluate the quality, accuracy and relevance of information on the internet. - Plagiarism and copyright infringement. - Illegal downloading of music or video files. - The potential for excessive use which may impact on the social and emotional development and learning of the young person. - The risk of being subject to terrorist and extremist material.

-Many of these risks reflect situations in the off-line world and this e-safety policy is used in conjunction with other school policies (Behaviour and Anti-bullying, Acceptable Use, Social Media and Child Protection).
+Many of these risks reflect situations in the off-line world and this e-safety policy is used in conjunction with other school policies (eg behaviour, anti-bullying and child protection policies).